ARTICLE I: BOARD OF DIRECTORS

 - Once a dog has entered the program, the dog becomes the property of Buffalo Pug & Small Breed Rescue Inc. and will NOT be returned to the owner.
 The owner will not have further contact with the dog.

-- Procedures for stray dogs:
+- Procedures for stray dogs or cats.

 - Inform the caller that while Buffalo Pug & Small Breed Rescue is very interested in helping this dog, every effort must be made to locate the dog’s legal owner before we can accept the dog into the program.